Theory of Low Frequency Contamination from Nonstationarity and Misspecification: Consequences for HAR Inference: Introduction

 \section{Introduction}

-Economic and financial time series are highly nonstationary {[}see, e.g., \citet{perron:89}, \citet{stock/watson:96}, \citet{ng/wright:13}, and \citet{giacomini/rossi:15}{]}.
-We develop theoretical results about the behavior of the sample autocovariance ($\widehat{\Gamma}\left(k\right),\,k\in\mathbb{Z}$) and the periodogram ($I_{T}\left(\omega\right),\,\omega\in\left[-\pi,\,\pi\right]$) for a short memory nonstationary process.\footnote{By short memory nonstationary processes we mean processes that have non-constant moments and whose sum of absolute autocovariances is finite.
+\begin{onehalfspace} Many economic and financial time series have nonstationary characteristics that need to be accounted for in inference {[}see, e.g., \citet{perron:89}, \citet{stock/watson:96}, \citet{ng/wright:13}, and \citet{giacomini/rossi:15}{]}.
+We develop theoretical results about the behavior of the sample autocovariance ($\widehat{\Gamma}\left(k\right),\,k\in\mathbb{Z}$) and the periodogram ($I_{T}\left(\omega\right),\,\omega\in\left[-\pi,\,\pi\right]$) for a short memory nonstationary process.
+This means processes that have non-constant moments and whose sum of absolute autocovariances is finite.
 The latter rules out processes with unbounded second moments (e.g., unit root).
-For unit root or trending time series, one has to first apply some differencing or de-trending technique.} We show that nonstationarity (e.g., time-variation in the mean or autocovariances) induces low frequency contamination, meaning that the sample autocovariance and the periodogram share features that are similar to those of a long memory series.
-We present explicit expressions for the asymptotic bias of these estimates, showing that it is always positive and increases with the degree of heterogeneity in the data.
+We show that time-variation in the mean induces low frequency contamination, meaning that the sample autocovariance and the periodogram share features that are similar to those of a long memory series.
+We present explicit expressions for the asymptotic bias of these estimates, showing that it is always positive and increases with the degree of heterogeneity in the data. \end{onehalfspace}